Kshfiii/Specialized-Line-Following-Robot/README.md

 <!-- add ss of 3d model from onshape with the pellets stored and dimensions, make a banner thing with lables in canva and put it here -->
 The conveyor belt is made of a 3d printed body.
 It uses a high torque N20 motor and bearings to rotate the pulleys, which drive the belt.
 The pellets sit on top of the belt, preloaded before the robot starts.

+## Assembly
+Go to [Onshape](https://cad.onshape.com/documents/1d0c454716dc1fb7909d87f9/w/77de741c5d18967e566ddcde/e/cc4241ede1b87dd95ef516c6?renderMode=0&uiState=6a198c15967ad61ab2482240) Each part of the Line follower robot has been organized into folders.
+All print parts are consolidated in the 'To Print' tab on the bottom left.
+If confusion persists, you may contact me at: kasshafemman@gmail.com.

+## Component List
+1. STM32F401 (Blackpill) Microcontroller
+2. B6612FNG Motor Driver
+3. JGA25-370 Motor with wheels and Brackets
+4. TCRT5000 IR sensors
+5. Resistors and capacitors
+6. 11.1v 3300mAh Lipo Battery
+7. High torque N20 Motors
+8. TCS34725 Color Sensor
+9. Hc-sr04 Ultrasonic Sensor
+10. Bearings
+11. Acrylic sheet

 ## Bill of Materials
 | Component | Quantity | Est. Cost (USD) | Purchase Links |